Sosdoc/jeebie/readme.md

 #### Why

-This is a project for learning a bit of Rust and doing something fun in the meantime
+This is a project for learning a bit of Rust and doing something fun in the meantime.
+For more details on the architecture and development process check out the [development notes](./notes.md).